 Tour our period farmhouse for a sense of what living on a farm was really like more than 50 years ago.
 With each season there's always something fresh to see, from new born lambs and calves to harvesting and silage making.
 You’ll always find plenty of life on our farm: Aberdeen Angus cattle, Tamworth pigs, Ayrshire cows, black-faced sheep and Clydesdale horses, Mairi and Anna.

 Get to grips with milking in our 1950s byre.
-See how the experts milk our real dairy cows, then visit our model of ‘Clover the Cow’ to try your own hand.
+See how the experts milk our real dairy cows, then visit our model of ‘Myrtle the Cow’ to try your own hand.
 How much will you get in the bucket?